acmsigsoft/EmpiricalStandards/docs/drafts/QualitativeSimulation.md

 -   Researchers directly observe (and often record) participants taking part
 -   Observations are analyzed using qualitative coding

-Protocol Analysis (AKA protocol studies) are a common type of Qualitative Simulation
+Protocol Analysis (AKA protocol studies) are a common type of Qualitative Simulation.

 ## Specific Attributes